medavox/distribackup/docs/message binary spec.md

 Current Issues
 --------------

-###Length Fields In Lists And Their Containing Objects
+###Length Fields In Containing Objects

-Using int as the length field type could allow a string of Messages, when still strung together as a byte[] (ie a compound Message!), to overflow an integer's max value.
+Using int as the length field type could allow a string of Messages, when still strung together as a byte[] (ie a compound Message), to overflow an integer's max value.

-PeerInfo length field is an int; however, one of its containing types is a List, whose length field is a long! this means we could have an enclosed List whose length was longer than the enclosing object, whose length is supposed to be the sum of all of its elements.
+PeerInfo's length field is an int; however, one of its containing types is a List, whose length field is a long.
+This means we could have an enclosed List whose length was longer than the enclosing object, whose length is supposed to be the sum of all of its elements.

-Basically there is a tension here between number of bytes from a stream (which is potentially infinite) and number of elements in an array.
+There is an intrinsic tension here between number of bytes from a stream (which is potentially infinite) and number of elements in an array.

-Any situation in which a potentially infinite (or at least very large) array-like object like List, String or HList is enclosed by another object (with the same or smaller max length) whose length field should total everything inside it, could cause this to happen.

 Any situation where an object encloses another object, and their length fields are the same size, could cause this to happen.

 ###Possible Solutions:

-1. Just disallow Lists inside PeerInfo objects from being so big that they overflow PeerInfo's length field?
+1. Just disallow Lists inside PeerInfo objects from being so big that they overflow PeerInfo's length field.
     - Clunky, as the length measures total bytes, not number of elements, and this would be annoying to count all the time to make sure we're not going over, especially in HLists

 2. Make it so that PeerInfo (and any other Message types which contain a List or HList) only count their length up to the start of the List, which must be the last element.
-The List's length field then denotes the rest of the message
+The List's length field then denotes the length of the rest of the message

-    - downside is, it makes it so that you hav to check 2 places to find the total Message length (including List)
+    - downside: 2 locations must be checked to find the total Message length (including List)

 3. Lists and HLists could become TNV, dropping the length field.
 Variable-length elements would need their own length fields (as before), and fixed-length elements' length would be known.

+    - Downside: it would be slow to iterate through Lists of variable-length messages.
+Each element would need its own own length field querying, and it would be difficult to know how far through the List we are.
-Downside is, it would be slow to iterate through Lists of variable-length messages.
-The total byte-length would not be known - but would also not NEED to be known by Java, which is an advantage for supporting large arrays.
+    The total byte-length would not be known - but would also not need to be known by Java, which is an advantage for supporting large arrays.
+Can't have an overflow of a value you don't explicitly store!

 ID Bytes
 --------